-The Minnesota Department of Health has determined that one or more sources of your water is potentially susceptible to contamination.
-If you wish to obtain the entire source water assessment regarding your drinking water, please call 1-651-201-4700 or 1-800-818-9318 (and press 5) during normal business hours.
-You can view it online at www.health.state.mn.us/ divs/eh/water/swp/swa.
+The water provided to customers may meet drinking water standards, but the Minnesota Department of Health has also made a determination as to how vulnerable the source of water may be to future contamination incidents.
+If you wish to obtain the entire source water assessment regarding your drinking water, please call 651-201-4700 or 1-800-818-9318 (and press 5) during normal business hours.
+Also, you can view it on line at www.health.state.mn.us/divs/eh/water/swp/swa.

 Call 218-829-2193 if you have any questions about the City of Brainerd's drinking water or would like information about opportunities for public participation in decisions that may affect the quality of the water.
-If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on the last Tuesday of the month at 9:00 AM at the Brainerd Public Utilities Service Center, 8027 Highland Scenic Road.